seaboyz/spring-interview/README.md

 #### What are the annotations that you know for spring jpa and what do they mean?
 #### What is an Http session?
+* In simpler terms, a session is a state consisting of several requests and response between the client and the server.
+* It is a known fact that HTTP and Web Servers are both stateless.
+Hence, the only way to maintain the state of the user is by making use of technologies that implement session tracking.
 #### Where would you do the configuration in a spring project?
 #### Describe the spring application workflow
 #### What is @RestController?